-We are registering the issuance by us of up to 4,000,000 shares of our common stock issuable upon exercise of 4,000,000 Private Warrants.
-We are also registering the offer and sale, from time to time, by the Selling Stockholders of up to 4,000,000 shares of common stock that may be issued upon exercise of the Private Warrants.
+We are registering the issuance by us of up to an aggregate of up to 1,100,000 shares of our common stock, issuable upon exercise of the New Ares Warrants, for which we will receive the proceeds from any exercise of any such warrants for cash.
+We are also registering the offer and sale, from time to time, by the Selling Securityholders of up to 99,251,253 shares of common stock and up to 4,000,000 Private Warrants.

-We will not receive any of the proceeds from the sale of the securities by the Selling Stockholders.
-We will receive proceeds from Private Warrants exercised in the event that such Private Warrants are exercised for cash.
+We will not receive any of the proceeds from the sale of the securities by the Selling Securityholders.
+We will receive proceeds from Private Warrants and the Selling Securityholder Warrants exercised in the event that such warrants are exercised for cash.

-Once issued and upon effectiveness of the registration statement of which this prospectus forms a part, the securities beneficially owned by the Selling Stockholders covered by this prospectus may be offered and sold from time to time by the Selling Stockholders.
-The term "Selling Stockholders" includes the pledgees, donees, transferees or other successors in interest selling securities received after the date of this prospectus from the Selling Stockholders as a gift, pledge, partnership distribution or other transfer.
-The Selling Stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+Once issued and upon effectiveness of the registration statement of which this prospectus forms a part, the securities beneficially owned by the Selling Securityholders covered by this prospectus may be offered and sold from time to time by the Selling Securityholders.
+The term "Selling Securityholders" includes the pledgees, donees, transferees or other successors in interest selling securities received after the date of this prospectus from the Selling Securityholders as a gift, pledge, partnership distribution or other transfer.
+The Selling Securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 Such sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and under terms then prevailing or at prices related to the then current market price or in negotiated transactions.
-The Selling Stockholders reserve the right to accept and, together with their respective agents, to reject, any proposed purchase of securities to be made directly or through agents.
-The Selling Stockholders and any permitted transferees may sell their securities offered by this prospectus on any stock exchange, market or trading facility on which the securities are traded or in private transactions.
+The Selling Securityholders reserve the right to accept and, together with their respective agents, to reject, any proposed purchase of securities to be made directly or through agents.
+The Selling Securityholders and any permitted transferees may sell their securities offered by this prospectus on any stock exchange, market or trading facility on which the securities are traded or in private transactions.

-Subject to the limitations set forth in any applicable registration rights agreement or other agreement with us, the Selling Stockholders may use any one or more of the following methods when selling the securities offered by this prospectus:
+Subject to the limitations set forth in any applicable registration rights agreement or other agreement with us, the Selling Securityholders may use any one or more of the following methods when selling the securities offered by this prospectus:

-- · purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus; - · ordinary brokerage transactions and transactions in which the broker solicits purchasers; - block trades in which the broker-dealer so engaged will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - an over-the-counter distribution in accordance with the rules of the applicable exchange; - settlement of short sales entered into after the date of this prospectus; - agreements with broker-dealers to sell a specified number of the securities at a stipulated price per share; - in "at the market" offerings, as defined in Rule 415 under the Securities Act, at negotiated prices, at prices prevailing at the time of sale or at prices related to such prevailing market prices, including sales made directly on a national securities exchange or sales made through a market maker other than on an exchange or other similar offerings through sales agents; - · directly to purchasers, including through a specific bidding, auction or other process or in privately negotiated transactions; - · through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - · through a combination of any of the above methods of sale; or - · any other method permitted pursuant to applicable law.
+- · purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; - block trades in which the broker-dealer so engaged will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - an over-the-counter distribution in accordance with the rules of the applicable exchange; - settlement of short sales entered into after the date of this prospectus; - agreements with broker-dealers to sell a specified number of the securities at a stipulated price per share; - in "at the market" offerings, as defined in Rule 415 under the Securities Act, at negotiated prices, at prices prevailing at the time of sale or at prices related to such prevailing market prices, including sales made directly on a national securities exchange or sales made through a market maker other than on an exchange or other similar offerings through sales agents; - · directly to purchasers, including through a specific bidding, auction or other process or in privately negotiated transactions; - · through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - · through a combination of any of the above methods of sale; or - · any other method permitted pursuant to applicable law.